SchoemanClaudia/1up-growkits/README.md

 ## Features

 ### Existing User Features:
-1upGrowKits is designed for a smooth and informative shopping and learning experience.
+1upGrowKits is designed for a smooth & informative, shopping & learning experience.
 Below is a breakdown of the features available in this version.

 **Key user experience objectives:**
 - Immediately communicate the purpose of the site